tkuenneth/android_app_survival_guide/README.md

 This app shows various aspects of logging, debugging and profiling.

-## UIThreadDemo
+## SluggishAppDemo

-This app shows how to mess with the UI thread.
-That is, how an app behaves badly.
+As the name suggests, this app behaves badly. ;-)